 In order to identify all the risks (financial and non-financial) to which BRD is exposed and which are inherent to its activity, a comprehensive risk assessment exercise is performed on an annual basis.
+A new Risk Taxonomy (aligned to SG Group's approach) was implemented since December 2023.
 Therefore, the Bank's risk management strategy focuses on the following categories of risks identified as significant, any of which could adversely affect its business, results of operations and financial situation:

-- Credit risk and associated risks
+- Credit risk

+- Counterparty risk

+- Market risk in Trading Book

-- Liquidity and funding risks
+- Non-Financial risks

+- Model risk

 - Structural risks

-- Market risk in trading book

-- Operational risk

-- Compliance risk

-- Reputational risk

-- Strategic risk
+- Business & Strategy risk

 - Excessive usage of leverage effect risk

-Climate and environmental risks have been identified as factors that may aggravate existing risk categories.
+ESG risks have been identified as factors that may aggravate existing risk categories.